ssikoron/liked-to-playlists-sync/README.md

 - Node.js 18+ and npm/pnpm
 - A Spotify account
 - Spotify Developer credentials (Client ID and Client Secret)
+- If you want to automate it - some sort of a server + setting it up as a CRON job

 ### Installation